🔷Text Prompt Detection

-This operator utilizes the Grounding DINO model to achieve open-vocabulary object detection.
-This means it doesn’t require pre-training on specific object categories; as long as an object can be described in text, it can potentially be detected.
-Based on user-input English text prompts (words or sentences), it detects objects in the image corresponding to the text description and outputs their bounding boxes, categories, and confidence scores.
+This operator utilizes the Grounding DINO model to achieve open-vocabulary object detection, which means it doesn’t need to pre-train specific categories of objects - as long as they can be described in text, they can potentially be detected.
+Based on English text prompts (words or sentences) input by users, it detects objects in images that correspond to the text descriptions and outputs their bounding boxes, categories, and confidence scores.

 -

-Open-Vocabulary Detection: Detect new object categories not included in the training set, as long as they can be described in English.
+Open-vocabulary detection: Detect new category objects not included in the training set, as long as they can be described in English.
 For example, "the red apple on the table" or "person wearing a hat".

 -

-Fine-Grained Detection: Distinguish objects based on more specific descriptions.
-For example, distinguishing between "cat" and "dog", or "sedan" and "truck".
+Fine-grained detection: Distinguish objects based on more specific descriptions.
+For example, distinguish between "cat" and "dog", or "sedan" and "truck".

 -